NakamotoInstitute/nakamotoinstitute.org/README.md

 8. Run `mkdir tmp`

 9. Run `./dataimport.py update`.
 The db will be cleared and re-populated each time you do this.
-You can use the flags `--blogpost`, `--literature`, and `--skeptic` to repopulate only models associated with the blog, the docs and research docs, or skeptics, respectively.
+You can use the flags `--content`, and `--skeptic` to repopulate only models associated with the blog, the docs, and research docs, or skeptics, respectively.

 10. Run `./run.py runserver` and navigate to `sni:5000` in your browser.